seay28/datasharingframework.github.io/docs/src/v1.5.0/maintain/fhir/oidc.md

 ---

 ## Overview
 Access to the DSF FHIR server REST API and user interface can be configured via [access control roles](access-control).
-By default users are authenticated using X.509 client certificates, but authentication for local users via OAuth 2.0 OpenID Connect can also be enabled.
+By default users are only authenticated using X.509 client certificates, but authentication for local users via OAuth 2.0 OpenID Connect can also be enabled.

 The DSF FHIR server supports [Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) for the user interface as well as [Bearer Token Authentication](https://datatracker.ietf.org/doc/html/rfc6750) for the REST API.
 [Back-Channel Logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) is also supported.